Yugo, Baltistan

 Yugo (Yugu) is a small village with a population of more than 6,000 people in the Ghanche district of Baltistan, Gilgit-Baltistan, Pakistan.
 The village is located above the Shyok River 70 km from Baltistan's capital Skardu on a tarmac highway heading towards Khaplu after passing Ghawari and Kunes.
-Yugo is situated adjacent to the geographically important village of Kharfak which boasts of a high-altitude mountain lake, Lake Kharfak.
-Khaplu which is Ghanche district's administrative capital lies a further 25 km away from Yugo.
+Yugo is situated adjacent to the geographically important village of Kharfaq which boasts of a high-altitude mountain lake, Lake Kharfaq.
+Khaplu, which is Ghanche district's administrative capital, lies 25 km from Yugo.